Subharmonic Kernels and Energy Minimizing Measures, with Applications to the Flat Torus: Potentials for Subharmonic Kernels

 When $s = 0$, we note that

 so we can take our $r$ small enough so that $\mu_r(\Omega) < \epsilon$.
 Then $K_0(x,y) \leq \log 2 + K_0(x',y)$, so

 Then

-Since $\epsilon$ was arbitrary, we have shown that $U_{K_s}^\mu$ is continuous in both cases. \end{proof} Next, we use Lusin's theorem to show that for any $\mu$, we can create an approximation to $\mu$ which is continuous on its support, and thus continuous on $\Omega$.
+Since $\epsilon$ was arbitrary, we have shown that $U_{K_s}^\mu$ is continuous in both cases. \end{proof} Next, we use Lusin's theorem to show that for any $\mu$, there is an approximation to $\mu$ which is continuous on its support, and thus continuous on $\Omega$.

 \begin{proposition} Assume $K$ is regular and $U_K^\mu$ is finite.
 Then for any $\epsilon > 0$, there exists a compact set $F \subseteq \supp{\mu}$ such that $\mu' = \mu \resmes F$ has $U_K^{\mu'}$ is continuous on $\Omega$ and $\mu'(\Omega) = \mu(F) > 1-\epsilon$. \end{proposition} \begin{proof} Since $\mu$ is a Borel probability measure on a compact metric space, by Lusin's theorem, there exists compact $F \subseteq \supp{\mu}$ such that $U_K^\mu$ is continuous on $F$ and $\mu(\supp{\mu} \setminus F) < \epsilon$.
 So we need to show that $U_K^{\mu'}$ is continuous on $F$.
 But we have